 How to do it?

-See How to Produce an Ignite Event for a definitive reference.
+See the website for a definitive reference.
 Remember also that the venue will need to be able to provide you with a monitor and projector for the slide presentation.

 How to do it alternative